-We primarily use Zoom, as we find that it’s generally the most reliable free tool available.
-But FaceTime, Skype, or Google Hangouts can work well too.
+We primarily use Zoom, but FaceTime, Skype, or Google Hangouts can work well too.

 Advantages of Online Lessons

 While we do prefer in-person lessons, there are some advantages to online lessons:

 No driving or parking!
 Save time and money by taking lessons from the comfort of your own home.

 Recording your lesson on video is easier than in person, because in Zoom we can record directly to the cloud and then send you a link afterward.
 No need to transfer huge video files person-to-person.
 You can better see what you’re doing, and easily refer back to breakthroughs.

 You can continue working on your song or exercises immediately after your lesson, because you’re already warmed up and aren’t rushing off to go to the next place.